J-1 Visa Graphic Design Specialist Jobs

 Does the J-1 visa have an annual cap or lottery for graphic design roles?

-No. Unlike the H-1B, the J-1 exchange visitor program has no annual numerical cap and no lottery.
+No. Unlike the H-1B visa, the J-1 exchange visitor program has no annual numerical cap and no lottery.
 Graphic Design Specialist placements under the Trainee or Specialist category can begin at any point in the year, subject only to your designated sponsor's processing timeline and your host employer's readiness to finalize the training plan.

 Can I change host employers or extend my J-1 program in a graphic design role?